 In Staffordshire, there's something for everyone and plenty of picturesque Staffordshire holiday cottages to make a base and explore the miles of undisturbed cycleways, quiet routes through ancient wood, towering crags, gentle green hills and limestone dales.
 Found to the west of the Midlands in England, Staffordshire is a unique and beautiful county, filled with history, nature and charm.
-Also a part of the breath-taking National Forest, Staffordshire boasts magnificent views and fun activities for friends and for families.
+Also a part of the breath-taking National Forest, Staffordshire boasts magnificent views and fun activities for friends and families.
 Rent a holiday cottage with the whole family and get ready for action-packed days and fun adventures – or explore all Staffordshire has to offer at a lazy, peaceful pace.
 For nature-lovers, there is the breath-taking beauty of the Peak District National Park, the National Forest and tranquil Cannock Chase- amazing landscapes to inspire or challenge miles of peaceful canals along which to cruise, walk, fish or cycle.

 Within the quiet hamlet of Moneystone, Barks Cottage is nestled within the boundless greenery of the Peak District.
 This single-story countryside cottage is a lovingly maintained spacious holiday home amidst peaceful Staffordshire scenery - an idyllic rural getaway.
 Pets welcome.

 Gun End Cottage, located on a quiet country lane near Ruston Spencer in Staffordshire, is a large and comfortable Peak District countryside cottage sleeping 8 in a secluded rural location amidst the splendour of the Staffordshire Moorlands.